MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/event-to-command-behavior.md

 ### 2. Use the Converter property

 When using this `behavior` with selection or tap events exposed by `ListView` an additional converter is required.
-This converter converts the event arguments to a command parameter which is then passed onto the Command.
+This converter converts the event arguments to a command parameter which is then passed onto the `Command`.
 They are also available in the .NET MAUI Community Toolkit:

 * [ItemTappedEventArgsConverter](../converters/item-tapped-eventargs-converter.md)
 * [SelectedItemEventArgsConverter](../converters/selected-item-eventargs-converter.md)